 Unit | Health Interventions

 The mission of the Health Interventions Unit revolves around the development and rigorous field testing of health interventions, with a primary emphasis on combatting malaria.
 Operating across a diverse spectrum of activities, we maintain a dual portfolio that encompasses research studies and service projects.
-For this purpose, we collaborate extensively with other Units and Departments at Swiss TPH.
+For this purpose, we collaborate extensively with other units and departments at Swiss TPH.

 The geographical reach of our activities extends across several countries in Africa South of the Sahara, including Tanzania, Ivory Coast, the Democratic Republic of Congo, Uganda, and others.
 Additionally, we actively engage in initiatives in Papua New Guinea and Mesoamerica.